 Ingredients (Makes 20-25 Skewers):

-First prep the fruit by coring and chopping the granny smith apples into bite sized pieces.
-Then add them to a bowl and toss them with freshly squeezed lime or lemon juice to prevent from browning.
-Next chop the tops off of the strawberries, being sure to only remove the leaves.
-Lastly, assemble the skewers by threading an apple chunk, followed by a pineapple chunk and a piece of strawberry onto a toothpick.
+Core, then chop the apples into bite-sized pieces, then place in a bowl and toss them with freshly squeezed lime or lemon juice to prevent from browning.
+Next, chop the tops off of the strawberries, being sure to remove only the leaves.
+Assemble the skewers by threading an apple chunk, followed by a pineapple chunk and a piece of strawberry onto a toothpick.
 Arrange the fruit skewers neatly onto a platter, cover with plastic wrap and refrigerate until ready to serve.
-They can be made as early as a day in advance.
+These skewers can be made as early as a day in advance.